 As emphasised in the Commission’s first Brexit preparedness Communication of 19 July 2018 3 , irrespective of the scenario envisaged, the United Kingdom’s choice will cause significant disruption.
 The Commission has therefore consistently called on European citizens, businesses and Member States to prepare for all possible scenarios, assess relevant risks and plan their response in order to mitigate them.
 On 29 June 2018, the European Council renewed its call to Member States, Union institutions and all stakeholders to step up their work on preparedness at all levels and for all outcomes 4 .

 The purpose of this Communication is to address this call, focusing on a no-deal scenario.
-It identifies key areas and key actions to be taken, as well as a structure for discussions and Member State coordination between November 2018 and 29 March 2019.
+It identifies key areas and key actions to be taken, as well as a structure for discussions and Member State coordination between November 2018 and 29 March 2019 (postponed to 31 January 2020, with a transitional period to effective withdrawal on 31 December 2020).

 Since May 2017, the EU and the United Kingdom have been negotiating a withdrawal agreement.
 Progress on a legal text, including on arrangements for a transition period until 31 December 2020, was made at negotiators’ level and made public on 19 March 2018 5 .
 Further progress was reported in a joint statement of the Commission and the UK negotiators on 19 June 2018.
 6 On 17 October 2018, the European Council (Article 50) called on the Commission as the Union negotiator to continue its efforts to reach an agreement in accordance with previously agreed European Council guidelines.
 These negotiations are ongoing and the Commission as Union negotiator remains committed to reaching an agreement for an orderly withdrawal.
 While progress has been achieved in many respects, and despite the significant efforts and intensive negotiations, some areas of disagreement remain.
-In addition, reaching an agreement with the UK Government is not a guarantee that the United Kingdom will ratify the Withdrawal Agreement by 29 March 2019.
+In addition, reaching an agreement with the UK Government is not a guarantee that the United Kingdom will ratify the Withdrawal Agreement by 29 March 2019 (postponed to 31 January 2020, with a transitional period to effective withdrawal on 31 December 2020).

 Need to prepare – action at EU level